515 S. Cascade Avenue, Colorado Springs, CO 80903

 Known as Little London in its early days, the city was founded by Gen. William J. Palmer in 1871.
 A Civil War hero and railroad magnate, Palmer influenced much of the state's settlement, but Colorado Springs was his home.
 It had plenty of "civilized" attractions — opera houses, fine hotels and restaurants.

 The city sits at the foot of one of America's most famous landmarks, Pikes Peak, upon whose summit Katharine Lee Bates was inspired to write "America the Beautiful."
-Tourists still converge on the peak, where they can drive, ride the cog railway or even hike to its 14,115-foot summit.
+Tourists still converge on the peak, where they can drive, ride the Pikes Peak Cog Railway or even hike to its 14,115-foot summit.

 The city thrives on culture, with its Colorado Springs Philharmonic and Pikes Peak Center for performing arts.
 But there's much more to attract and hold visitors' attention.
 There are more than 50 area attractions, ranging from the Pioneers Museum to the Colorado Springs Fine Arts Center and the American Numismatic Association Money Museum, nirvana for coin collectors.